inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ## System-managed persistent identifiers

 A key part of InvenioRDM is the management of persistent identifiers for records.
-A record always have an internal PID.
+A record always has an internal PID.

 ### Internal PIDs